-On 6/08/2008 a line of strong to severe thunderstorms produced pockets of wind damage resulting in the loss of trees and downed power lines.
+On 6/08/2008 a line of strong to severe thunderstorms produced pockets of wind damage resulting in the loss of trees and downed power lines near the city of Gladwin.
 Storm also caused damage to a barn and home.